catseye/Dungeons-of-Ekileugor/README.markdown

 *   `L` - go (or attack) east
 *   `K` - go (or attack) south
 *   `R` - rest (allow monsters to move)
+*   `Q` - quaff a health potion

-The status bar shows your current hit points, out of your maximum hit points, followed by the dungeon level you are on, followed by your gold.
+The status bar shows your current hit points, out of your maximum hit points, followed by the amount of gold you have, followed by the number of health potions you have.

 If something notable happened during the turn, a message about it will replace the status bar at the beginning of the next turn.
 You can press